LuiisFernando/aircnc/README.md

 # aircnc

-  Aircnc is an app to booking spots by technologies.
+  Aircnc (CnC = Code & Coffee) is an app to booking spots by technologies.

 # backend

 <p>
-  the backend was developed in nodejs using express, mongoose, cors and multer.
+  the backend was developed in NodeJS using the libs express, mongoose, cors, multer and socket.io.
   To storage, MongoDB.
 </p>

 # frontend

 <p>
-  the frontend was developed in ReactJS using axios and react-router-dom.
+  the frontend was developed in ReactJS using axios, react-router-dom and socket.io-client.
 </p>

 <p align="center">